robelgeda/peytonites2024/README.md

 This is the epository for the Princeton Astrophysical team at  NVIDIA + Princeton Open Hackathon

+# How to run this branch
+git clone this repo then

 ## Welcome

 Welcome to the official GitHub repository for Team Peytonites!
 We are a passionate and dynamic team interested in GPU computing.
 Our team is comprised of talented individuals who specialize in various sub-fields.